Josué Cardona, MS

 Josué Cardona, MS, earned a master’s in mental health counseling and trained in Rational Emotional Behavior Therapy (REBT) at the Albert Ellis Institute in New York City.
 He has worked with clients ages 4 to 84 through in-home, community, and outpatient counseling.
 As an educator, Josué has designed curriculum for social-emotional skills, technology, and language learning for K-12.
 At the university level, he co-created the course Geek Culture in Psychotherapy, taught at the Chicago School of Professional Psychology and co-authored Gamification: A Pilot Study in a Community College.
 Josué also acts as a diversity and inclusion Design Researcher for the Office of the Provost at the University of Chicago.
 Josué is the founder of Geek Therapy, a therapeutic approach that believes the best way to understand people is through the things they care about.
 He created the Geek Therapy Network and community to educate parents, teachers, and helping professionals on how to use their favorite hobbies, pastimes, and interests to connect with others.
 Since 2011, Josué has presented on Geek Therapy through podcasts, blogs, book chapters, and presentations around the world.
 For more information on Geek Therapy, visit geektherapy.com.

-Financial: Josué Cardona has an employment relationship with the University of Chicago and the Let’s Play Therapy Institute.
-He receives a speaking honorarium from PESI, Inc.
+Financial: Josué Cardona is the owner of Let’s Play Therapy Institute.
+He receives a speaking honorarium from PESI, Inc. He has no relevant financial relationships with ineligible organizations.

 Non-financial: Josué Cardona has no relevant non-financial relationship to disclose.